|

 with many vulnerable children, all of whom need support.

-What happens if I have to stop sponsoring a child?
+What happens if I have to stop sponsoring a child$

 If, for unforeseen circumstances you become unable to continue to